No 10 responds after Tracey Emin demands work removed from Downing Street

 “I really do not feel that Number 10 needs any encouragement on this level.”

-Emin said she knew Prime Minister Boris Johnson enjoyed the artwork being in Number 10 because he had personally told her.
+Ms Emin said she knew prime minister Boris Johnson enjoyed the artwork being in Number 10 because he had personally told her.

 However, she added: “I want it taken down and this government, I will tell you what they need, they need compassion.